limbernie/limbernie.github.io/_posts/2018-02-09-evilscience-walkthrough.md

 ![README](/assets/images/posts/evilscience-walkthrough/evilscience-6.png)

-This means that it allows absolute path in the URL but some kind of filtering for common LFI attacks is in place.
-It also means that the [**DocumentRoot**][4] is not at the usual `/var/www/html`. :sweat:
+The parameter allows absolute path in the URL but some kind of filtering for common LFI attacks is in place.
+The [**DocumentRoot**][4] is also not at the usual `/var/www/html`. :sweat:

 Here's what I imagine the PHP code in `/index.php` to look like.